-Potentially contaminated land will continue to be identified and remediated through the planning process according to best practice.
-Recommendations will be made for conditions to be attached to any sites identified as requiring remediation for the future use of the site.
+Potentially contaminated land will continue to be identified and remediated through the planning process according to good practice.
+Recommendations will be made for conditions to be attached to any sites identified as requiring assessment relative to the proposed use of the site.
 A booklet "A Guide to Developing Land within Nottinghamshire - Guidance for Landowners and Developers" has been revised and is available on the Councils website.